CleverRaven/Cataclysm-DDA/COMPILING_osx.md

     $ sudo port install libsdl_ttf

 Then you should have the necessary requirements to build Cataclysm-DDA.
 Using other package managers should be similar.
-See 'No package manager' for some advice on building requirements from source, without a package manager.
+See **No package manager** for some advice on building requirements from source, without a package manager.

 ## Build Cataclysm-DDA